COVID-19 Updates: State of public health emergency declared.

 For more information, see:

-The Soil Monitoring Directive (2009) must be used for monitoring and managing soil contamination at industrial facilities under EPEA approval.
+The Soil Monitoring Directive (2009) must be used for monitoring and managing soil contamination at industrial facilities where such requirements are identified under an EPEA approval.
 The Directive provides regulatory requirements and professional guidance.
 For further information, see: Soil Monitoring Directive and fact sheet.

 In line with Alberta's contaminated sites management framework, the Directive mandates the use of other regulatory tools, including:

 - Part two - Assessment and Reporting – Record of Site Condition Form for Environmental Site Assessment Work